mdepuydt-dtt/vibecoding-2025/social-media/README.md

 You're all set!
 Use the Copilot `Agent Mode` to get started on the changes!

-# Getting Started - ChatGPT or Gemini
-- Copy the `repomix-output.xml` file from the app you want to change/modify
-- Open https://www.chatgpt.com or https://gemini.google.com and sign in with your account
-- **/!\ Important: enable the `Canvas` mode**
-- Add the `repomix-output.xml` file to the chat
-- Start your prompt with the following text:
-`I have this app that I want to modify.
-Can you load the full codebase in a single file in the Canvas and make the necessary changes?
-Here is what I want: <ADD YOUR INSTRUCTIONS HERE>`

 ### Inspiration ideas
 - Change the color scheme / theme of the app to something flashy or exotic, for example a Cyberpunk theme, Hawaii, Old Western style, Barbie inspired, Disco, ...
 - Add additional features to the app, such as new menu items, pages, dashboards, ...